-Scenario C requires changes to revenue assumptions, spending assumptions and economic forecast assumptions.
+Scenario C requires changes to revenue assumptions and spending assumptions.

 First, change the assumptions for growth in public health and social care grants.
 Click 'Revenue Projections' on the main menu bar and then select the 'Grants income' tab.
 Access options for the public health grant by clicking the '+' button next to it.
 Then select option 3 ('Same growth rate each year, %') and set it to 4%.
 Repeat this for social care grants and for the improved better care fund (which is another type of social care grant).
 Note that as discussed in Section 3.4, there are several different options for how these grants are allocated between councils.
-For the purposes of this example, assume that it is in line with grant allocations in 2022-23 for social care grants and 2020-21 to 2022-23 for the improved better care fund.
+For the purposes of this example, assume that these are in line with grant allocations in 2023-24.

-Second, change the assumption for public health demand growth.
+Second, change the assumptions for public health demand and adult social care demand growth.
 Select 'Spending Projections' on the main menu bar and then select the 'Service-specific assumptions' tab.
 Open up the public health assumptions by clicking on the plus button next to it.
 Then under 'Demand for services' select 'Growth in population (all ages), plus or minus some %' and set this to 1.5%.
+Open up the adult social care assumptions by clicking on the plus button next to it.
+Then under 'Demand for services' select 'Some % each year' and set this to 3%.